 - 3.1.
-Assembly List List of Assembly Units that meet the definition of a CPR Unit. - 3.2.
+Assembly List List of Assembly Units that meet the definition of a CPR Unit. - 3.1.3.2.
 Assembly Unit a group of materials, specifically arranged, that fulfills a specific function in the operation of an electric supply line. - 3.3.
 Asset things that are resources owned by a company and which have future economic value that can be measured and expressed in dollars. - 3.4.
 Continuing Property Record (CPR) Units A unit of property which can be readily identified and accounted for by itself.
 There are two types of CPR Units: - 3.4.1.
 Specifically identifiable units such as land, buildings, pumping equipment, etc., for which one maintains a record showing location and original cost of each item. - 3.4.2.
 Group units such as mains, services, meters, etc. that are recorded in total quantities and at average cost per unit.
 Group unit property records are a control record and should be supplemented by subsidiary continuing property records subdivided by sizes and recorded in detail from the work orders completed during the year.
-The total quantities, total cost and average cost per unit should be recorded as part of the continuing property records at the end of each year. - 3.5.
-Distribution Plant Assets with physical substance, including such items as land, buildings, structures, machinery, drawings, and equipment related to electric supply at distribution voltages.
-FERC GL Accounts 360-374. - 3.6.
-General Plant Asset with physical substance, including such items as land, buildings, structures, machinery, and equipment, owned and used by the utility but not directly related to the purpose of supplying electricity.
+The total quantities, total cost and average cost per unit should be recorded as part of the continuing property records at the end of each year. - 3.2.3.5.
+Distribution Plant assets Assets with physical substance, including such items as land, buildings, structures, machinery, drawings, and equipment related to electric supply at distribution voltages.
+FERC GL Accounts 360-373374. - 3.3.3.6.
+General Plant assetAsset with physical substance, including such items as land, buildings, structures, machinery, and equipment, owned and used by

+- the utility but not directly related to the purpose of supplying electricity.
 FERC GL Accounts 389-399. - 3.7.
-Generally Accepted Accounting Principles (GAAP) a framework of accounting standards, rules and procedures defined by the professional accounting industry. - 3.8.
-Intangible Plant Assets lacking in physical substance, including such items as trademarks, patents, or copyrights.
-FERC GL Accounts 301-303.

-- 3.9.
-Like-for-Like Replacement the replacement of an entire Assembly Unit defined as CPR unit or the replacement of Assets tracked with an asset record in the Cooperative's Asset Management System (Example: substation breaker). - 3.10.Pole Treatment Various wood pole treatments, such as external ground line, MITC fume treatment, insect & internal treatments, implemented as a program that result in substantial addition or betterment to asset life and reduce long term operating costs of the Asset. - 3.11.Refurbishment Work performed on transformers or other similar CPR Units that generally includes the repair/replacement of missing or badly deteriorated areas of the cabinet that restores the integrity of the transformer housing to its original performance specifications; as opposed to, the treating/painting of surface rust that prevents further rusting and restores the integrity of the paint to its original specification, which is a maintenance expense. - 3.12.Transmission Plant Assets with physical substance, including such items as land, buildings, structures, machinery, drawings, easements, and equipment related to electric supply at transmission voltages.
+Generally Accepted Accounting Principles (GAAP) a framework of accounting standards, rules and procedures defined by the professional accounting industry. - 3.4.3.8.
+Intangible Plant assets Assets lacking in physical substance, including such items as trademarks, patents, or copyrights.
+FERC GL Accounts 301-303. - 3.5.3.9.
+Like-for-Like Replacement the replacement of an entire Assembly Unit defined as CPR unit or a piecethe replacement of equipment Assets tracked with an asset record in the Cooperative's Asset Management System (example substation breaker).
+Replacement of items that do not comprise an entire Assembly Unit or asset will be expensed as maintenance. - 3.6.
+GAAP a framework of accounting standards, rules and procedures defined by the professional accounting industry. - 3.10.Pole Treatment Various wood pole treatments, such as external ground line, MITC fume treatment, insect & internal treatments, implemented as a program that result in substantial addition or betterment to asset life and reduce long term operating costs of the Asset. - 3.11.Refurbishment Work performed on transformers or other similar CPR Units that generally includes the repair/replacement of missing or badly deteriorated areas of the cabinet that restores the integrity of the transformer housing to its original performance specifications; as opposed to, the treating/painting of surface rust that prevents further rusting and restores the integrity of the paint to its original specification, which is a maintenance expense. - 3.7.3.12.
+Transmission Plant assets Assets with physical substance, including such items as land, buildings, structures, machinery, drawings, easements, and equipment related to electric supply at transmission voltages.
 FERC GL Accounts 350-359.